mfaulk/mfaulk.github.io/_posts/2024-1-3-grobner-basis-benchmarks.md

 I.groebner_basis()
 ```

 Again, this seems to be used as a benchmark because it is an existing application of polynomial system solving, and not because the problem is particularly significant to computational algebra.
 Katsura-3 is used as a "toy example" in the [FGB Tutorial](https://www-polsys.lip6.fr/~jcf/FGb/Maple/tutorial-fgb.pdf).
+So far, [this](https://homepages.math.uic.edu/~jan/Demo/katsura5.html) is the best reference I've found.